 The primary functions of the Three Dantians is to gather, store, and transform life-force energy.
 The anatomical location of each Dantian corresponds to a physiological center for heat, light, magnetic and electrical vibration.
 The intensity and charge of this vibration is dependent on the individual's mental intention, posture, and respiration.

-Mental and emotional awareness of a specific tissue area can be heightened through increasing the flow of energy to that location.
-When energy fills the tissues, a cellular reaction causes the tissues to either store or release emotions, depending on the body's excess or deficient Chi .
+Mental and emotional awareness of a specific tissue area can be heightened by increasing the flow of energy to that location.
+When energy fills the tissues, a cellular reaction causes the tissues to either store or release emotions, depending on the body's excess or deficient Chi.
 If, by focused intention, Chi is increased in the Lower Dantian, the result is a heightened feeling of power and stability.
-If, by focused intention, Chi is increased in the Middle Dantian, the result is a heightened feeling of emotional awareness.
-If, by focused intention, Qi is increased in the Upper Dantian, a heightened spiritual awareness and sense of connection to the divine occurs.
+If by focused intention, Chi is increased in the Middle Dantian, the result is a heightened feeling of emotional awareness.
+If by focused intention, Qi is increased in the Upper Dantian, heightened spiritual awareness and sense of connection to the divine occurs.
 The health of the individual and the strength of his or her energetic fields depend on the amount of energy present in the Three Dantians.

 For more information on Professor Jerry Alan Johnson Medical Chi Kung books please go International Institute of Medical Chi Kung they are the best information resource available.